PhishermanGG/docs/docs/api/integration/best-practices.md

 ### Large & High Traffic Bots

-If your bot serves a large number of high traffic servers, we recommend using the [Bulk Detection](/api/v2/catching-a-phish.html#bulk-reporting) endpoint to help reduce the number of API made.
+If your bot serves a large number of high traffic servers, we recommend using the [Bulk Detection Reporting](/api/v2/detections/report-detection-bulk) endpoint to help reduce the number of API made.

 ## User Agent Header